 One of the things I (Anthony Crosby) love most about running Anthony Around Town has to be the fact that I get to learn so much about topics I would have no experience with, otherwise.
 Shockingly, I’ve never competed in a Miss Nevada competition.
 I’ve never written a hit Country music song.
-I’ve never opened a fitness gym etc. But I have the privilege of being educated on a lot of different things the world has to offer by talking with gifted and passionate individuals in our community.
-And this week was no exception as I sat down with someone who has spent eighteen years of his life practicing the art of Kung Fu.
+I’ve never opened a fitness gym.
+However, I have the privilege of being educated on a lot of different topics the world has to offer by talking with gifted and passionate individuals in our community.
+This week was no exception as I sat down with someone who has spent eighteen years of his life practicing the art of Kung Fu.
 Now, I’ve seen a few movies about a panda who has some skills in the area, but that’s probably as far as my expertise in that field goes.
 So, it was an honor to sit down and chat with a real seasoned pro!

-Did you take a second to look at the picture above?
+Take a moment to scroll down and look at the last picture in this article; go ahead, I’ll wait.
 That wasn’t captured at some studio somewhere in town.
 No, that was taken in the home of today’s guest, Ken Grange.
 Typically, my interviewees and I will meet up for coffee somewhere, but this was the first time I’ve talked to someone in a dedicated martial arts space!
-And I would say, my talk with Ken was just as fascinating as our meeting location.
+Moreover, I would say, my talk with Ken was just as fascinating as our meeting location.
 “I’m married with six kids (three oldest are boys, and three youngest are girls).
 I’ve lived in Elko for about nine years now.
-I manage a business here in town (Consolidated Electrical Distributors), and we sell electrical parts; I enjoy it.
-And probably the unique part about me is that I study Wing Chun Kung Fu.
+I manage a business here in town (Consolidated Electrical Distributors), and we sell electrical parts; I enjoy it and probably the unique part about me is that I study Wing Chun Kung Fu.
 I’ve been doing this one art for eighteen years.
 My first Si Fu was a man named Ron Heimburger; he had brain cancer, and he’s been gone for eight years or so now.
-So, now my Si Fu is one of my older Kung Fu brothers out of Utah; I try to get over there about once a month to practice.
-And, if everything pans out right, we go out to Hong Kong about once a year to train for a couple of weeks.”
+So, now my Si Fu is one of my older Kung Fu brothers out of Utah; I try to get over there about once a month to practice. f everything pans out right, we go out to Hong Kong about once a year to train for a couple of weeks.”
 You seem very dedicated to your practice, Ken!
 What got you started down the Kung Fu road?
 “I was going to school in St. Geroge Utah and my roommates, and I always took a PE class every semester, something fun to do to blow off some of the other classes.
-And I saw Kung Fu in the course book; I went to one class, and the instructor showed us how to inch punch somebody.
-And I was sold; you see somebody gets inch punched across the room, you know it’s pretty cool.
+I saw Kung Fu in the course book; I went to one class, and the instructor showed us how to inch-punch somebody.
+I was sold; you see somebody gets inch punched across the room, you know it’s pretty cool.
 I wanted to learn that!
 I went and signed up, met my Si Fu, and have been doing it ever since.”

-What a good truth to end on, Ken!
+What an excellent truth to end on, Ken!
 Thank you for your time and for sharing your passion with us.
 You may just have inspired the future Bruce Lee, today!
 If you would like to get ahold of Ken to talk more about Wing Chun, you can find him on Facebook at https://www.facebook.com/Nevadawingchun/